FAA Drone Fines – Real Enforcement Cases and What Trigger…

 The Future of FAA Enforcement

-Expect FAA enforcement to become more sophisticated and prevalent:
+Expect FAA enforcement to get more sophisticated and more common going forward:

 • Focus on repeat offenders: Enhanced penalties for multiple violations